ava-labs/subnet-evm/cmd/README.md

 // interface while adding in the IHelloWorld specific precompile address. type IHelloWorldConfig struct {
 	UpgradeableConfig
   AllowListConfig
 }
 ```

-We would have modify the `Equal()` function as follows:
+We would have to modify the `Equal()` function as follows:

 ![](2022-09-01-22-54-22.png)